Charles5247/Hndwrk/README.md

-# Hndwrk
+# CAXiE
  Landing Page
-This is a static business website giving precise but brief of what HNDWOK (Handwork) is all about..
+This is a static business website giving a precise but brief overview of what HNDWOK (Handwork) is all about..